LG's 'ESTATE OF SURVIVAL' TO LAUNCH ON PRIME VIDEO VIA PRIME VIDEO DIRECT AND LG CHANNELS

 (MENAFN- PR Newswire)

-ENGLEWOOD CLIFFS, N.J., Aug.
-12, 2024 /PRNewswire/ -- LG Electronics (LG) is set to launch its episodic original series, Estate of Survival, on Prime video via Prime Video Direct in nine countries, including the U.S., Canada, Argentina and Chile 1 as well as LG Channels.
+SEOUL, South Korea, Aug.
+13, 2024 /PRNewswire/ -- LG Electronics (LG) is set to launch its episodic original series, Estate of Survival, on Prime video via Prime Video Direct in nine countries, including the U.S., Canada, Argentina and Chile

 Continue Reading